Countess Gytha Primary School’s Offer for Children with Special Educational Needs and/or Disabilities (SEND)

 - Our teachers will be empathetic to any changes in a child’s life (past present or future) which may affect his or her learning.

-How will the curriculum be matched to my child’s needs at Preschool?
+- How will the curriculum be matched to my child’s needs in Early Years?

 - Each keyworker works within the age and stage of development that is appropriate to each child.